elemental/elemental-web/source/doc-dev/lapack-like/props.rst

       computed from the quasi-diagonal matrix produced by Bunch-Kaufman).

 .. cpp:function:: InertiaType Inertia( UpperOrLower uplo, Matrix<F>& A, LDLPivotType pivotType=BUNCH_PARLETT )
-.. cpp:function:: InertiaType Inertia( UpperOrLower uplo, DistMatrix<F>& A, LDLPivotType pivotType=BUNCH_PARLETT )
+.. cpp:function:: InertiaType Inertia( UpperOrLower uplo, AbstractDistMatrix<F>& A, LDLPivotType pivotType=BUNCH_PARLETT )

    Returns the triplet containing the number of positive, negative, and zero eigenvalues of the Hermitian matrix by analyzing the block diagonal